cisagov/pshtt/README.md

   -u --user-agent=AGENT       Override user agent.
   -t --timeout=TIMEOUT        Override timeout (in seconds).
   -p --preload-cache=PRELOAD  Cache preload list, and where to cache it.
+  -l --suffix-cache=SUFFIX    Cache suffix list, and where to cache it.
 ```

 ##### Using Docker (optional)